Banana Chocolate Chip Muffins

 Preheat the oven to 350

-We found these cute heart-shaped muffin tins at Target around Valentine’s Day that we spoon the mix into until they are about half full.
-However, I’ve seen the tins in craft stores like Micheal’s all year round and, of course, mini or full size ones work great as well.
+Of course, full sized muffin tins work great as well.
 Scarlett does like the mini ones, and I find them easier to travel with and great for little hands.

 You might also like